NorikaDE/Xml-Help/README.md

 ### XML Comment based help
 This following sample represents a msbuild target (xml) with a comment based help.
 The next step shows how to access the help with the code provided by this repository.

+The help syntax is derived from the [PowerShell Comment Based Help](https://docs.microsoft.com/en-us/PowerShell/module/microsoft.PowerShell.core/about/about_comment_based_help?view=powershell-6).

 ```xml
   <!--
 	 .SYNOPSIS